deniseyu/deniseyu.github.io/_posts/2018-03-03-better-team-feedback.md

 is delivered on a regular cadence, often fortnightly, but it depends on the individuals' preferences.

-I recently worked on a Cloud Foundry Foundation team, which often have engineers from different companies working together on Open Source codebases.
+I recently worked on a Cloud Foundry Foundation team.
+Foundation teams often have engineers from different companies working together on Open Source codebases.
 My specific team was working on the Cloud Foundry Services API, which is the point of integration between the platform and service brokers.
-We had three engineers from Pivotal, and one engineer, Jen, from SUSE who was based out of Nuremberg.
+We had three engineers from Pivotal, and one engineer from SUSE named Jen who was based out of Nuremberg.
 Jen brought up at one point that she had a feedback review session with her manager coming up, but she hadn't received much formalized feedback from our team.
 It seems obvious in retrospect that as Jen didn't work at Pivotal, she couldn't have a Pivotal manager constantly gathering feedback on her behalf!

 This got me thinking.
 Over one weekend I came up with an experiment to try to address this deficit.
 I asked myself, "Why is it the case that only managers should gather feedback on behalf of their reports?", and "What if we spent a week playing the role of managers and did this exact exercise, for someone else on the team?"
-In a team that has a healthy degree of psychological safety and shared understanding of what empathetic behavior looks like, I could come up with no compelling reasons not to at least try.
+In a team that has a healthy degree of psychological safety and shared understanding of empathetic behavior, I could come up with no compelling reasons not to at least try.

 When we finally found a week when no one was traveling, this was the email I sent to the team:

-> Hi team,
->
 > As mentioned at standup this morning, we have a retro item from a long time ago that we'd create time to give each other feedback.
 This week, we'll be giving each other the gift of feedback by actively collecting feedback on behalf of another team member.
 >
 > I wrote a sophisticated algorithm to randomly generate who will be collecting for whom: